Please what is the difference between Secretary to the Managing Director and Human Resource Manager

 From India, Mumbai

-This is the issue being faced in almost all sectors, irrespective of Govt./PSU/Private/Quasi Govt/State Corporation, etc., Secretary MD, Manager Human Resource.
+This is an issue faced in almost all sectors, irrespective of government, PSU, private, quasi-government, state corporation, etc.

-1) Secretary to MD is not the person to preside over the meetings.
+1. The Secretary to the MD is not the person to preside over meetings.

-3) He/She presents the orders of the MD to the Head of Staff/Organization and circulates the wishes of MD.
+3. He/She presents the orders of the MD to the Head of Staff/Organization and circulates the wishes of the MD.

-4) Collect the progress of the issues and not a decision-making authority; reiterate decision-making authority.
+4. Collects the progress of issues but is not a decision-making authority; reiterates the decision-making authority.

-5) In the absence of MD, some of the Head of Officials can make decisions within the organization on a permissible amount.
-So, I hope you understand who is a secretary.
+5. In the absence of the MD, some Heads of Officials can make decisions within the organization on a permissible amount.
+I hope this clarifies who a secretary is.

-2) Some inquiries probably will be conducted by the HRM on delegated power and pass orders on behalf of the organization.
+2. Some inquiries may be conducted by the HRM under delegated power and orders may be passed on behalf of the organization.

-Thus, Secretary and Manager Human Resource are different cadres; they are not equal.
-Unless the HRM is Secretary to MD, the situation may take a new dimension.
-As far as you are concerned, Secretary is not above Manager Human Resource.
+Thus, the Secretary and Manager Human Resource are different cadres; they are not equal.
+Unless the HRM is Secretary to the MD, the situation may take a new dimension.
+As far as you are concerned, the Secretary is not above the Manager Human Resource.

 From India, Arcot

-This is the issue being faced in almost all sectors, irrespective of Govt./PSU/Private/Quasi Govt/State Corporation, etc., Secretary MD, Manager Human Resource.
+This is an issue faced in almost all sectors, irrespective of government, PSU, private, quasi-government, state corporation, etc.

-1) Secretary to MD is not the person to preside over the meetings.
+1. The Secretary to the MD is not the person to preside over meetings.

-3) He/She presents the orders of the MD to the Head of Staff/Organization and circulates the wishes of MD.
+3. He/She presents the orders of the MD to the Head of Staff/Organization and circulates the wishes of the MD.

-4) Collect the progress of the issues and not a decision-making authority; reiterate decision-making authority.
+4. Collects the progress of issues but is not a decision-making authority; reiterates the decision-making authority.

-5) In the absence of MD, some of the Head of Officials can make decisions within the organization on a permissible amount.
-So, I hope you understand who is a secretary.
+5. In the absence of the MD, some Heads of Officials can make decisions within the organization on a permissible amount.
+I hope this clarifies who a secretary is.

-2) Some inquiries probably will be conducted by the HRM on delegated power and pass orders on behalf of the organization.
+2. Some inquiries may be conducted by the HRM under delegated power and orders may be passed on behalf of the organization.

-Thus, Secretary and Manager Human Resource are different cadres; they are not equal.
-Unless the HRM is Secretary to MD, the situation may take a new dimension.
-As far as you are concerned, Secretary is not above Manager Human Resource.
+Thus, the Secretary and Manager Human Resource are different cadres; they are not equal.
+Unless the HRM is Secretary to the MD, the situation may take a new dimension.
+As far as you are concerned, the Secretary is not above the Manager Human Resource.

 From India, Arcot